-The first edition of the National Optimal Pathway for Bladder Cancer was developed and led by Ms. Jane French, Consultant Urologist and deputies Keryn Jones, Lead Urology Nurse Practitioner and Mr. Gokul KandaSwamy, Consultant Urologist.
-The Urology Cancer Site Group (CSG) includes representation from the full range of professions involved in delivering cancer services.
+The first edition of the National Optimal Pathway for Prostate cancer (NOPPC) was developed by the Urology CSG, led by Ms. Jane French, Consultant Urologist and deputies Keryn Jones, Lead Urology Nurse Practitioner and Mr. Gokul KandaSwamy, Consultant Urologist.
+The group included representation from the full range of professions involved in delivering cancer services.
 They were all able to contribute and comment on the development of the optimal pathway during a range of pathway workshops, CSG meetings and educational days, commenced in May 2019.
 In addition, an educational session was held in January 2019 at the Annual Meeting of the Urological Society, who also subsequently consulted upon pathway reviews.
+The 'All Wales Planned Care Board in Urology' were also consulted in April 2019.
 An early draft was sent to Urological Multidisciplinary Teams (MDTs), Health Boards and Velindre NHS Trust in September 2019.
-Separate workshops were also held with the Clinical Nurse Specialist (CNS) and Allied Health Professional (AHP) members to embed the Rehabilitation and Person-Centred Care (PCC) into the pathway, ensuring all patients' needs are assessed and met in a timely manner.
-Wider consultation was sought in November and December 2019 from NHS Wales's stakeholders, including National Imaging and Pathology Networks and the Third Sector; 36 responses were received across all five Urology Pathways, and these were allcarefully considered during the revision process, prior to a final version being issued in January 2020.
+Separate workshops were also held with the Clinical Nurse Specialist (CNS) and Allied Health Professional (AHP) members to embed the Rehabilitation and Person-Centred Care (PCC) into the pathway, ensuring all patient's needs are assessed and met in a timely manner.
+Wider consultation was sought in November and December 2019 from NHS Wales's stakeholders, including National Imaging and Pathology Networks and the Third sector; 36 responses were received across all five Urology Pathways and these were all carefully considered during the revision process, prior to a final version being issued in January 2020.